D-Pagey/aldgate/README.md

 - probably could seperate out user provider and game state provider but for this scope simple enough
 - simplified some structure for sake of scope of project
 - more time would prevent double click on same letter
+- explain whole stack choices
+- ran out of time - woudl do a cooler error and loading state